fp7mplane/protocol-ri/doc/protocol-spec.md

 Within the Reference Implementation, the primary difference between `measure` and `query` is that the temporal scope of a `measure` specification is taken to refer to when the measurement should be scheduled, while the temporal scope of a  `query` specification is taken to refer to the time window (in the past) of a query.

 Envelopes have no verb; instead, the value of the `envelope` key is the kind of messages the envelope contains, or `message` if the envelope contains a mixture of kinds of messages.

+### Version

+The `version` section contains the version of the mPlane protocol to which the message conforms, as an integer serially incremented with each new protocol revision.
+This section is required in all messages.
+This document describes version 0 of the protocol; the final revision of this document will describe version 1.

+### Registry

+The `registry` section contains the URL identifying the element registry used by this message, and from which the registry can be retrieved.
+This section is required in all messages containing element names (statements, and receipts/redemptions/interrupts not using tokens for identification; see the `token` section below).
+The default core registry for mPlane is identified by `http://ict-mplane.eu/registry/core`. *[**Editor's Note**: this is not yet the case, get the core registry done and make sure it's available there.]*

+### Label

+The `label` section of a statement contains a human-readable label identifying it, intended solely for use when displaying information about messages in user interfaces.
+Results, receipts, redemptions, and interrupts inherit their label from the specification from which they follow; otherwise, client and component software can arbitrarily assign labels .
+The use of labels is optional in all messages, but as labels do greatly ease human-readability of arbitrary messages within user interfaces, their use is recommended.

+mPlane clients and components should __never__ use the label as a unique identifier for a message, or assume any semantic meaning in the label -- the test of message equality and relatedness is always based upon the schema and values as in the section on message uniqueness and idempotence below.

 ### Temporal Scope (When)